-King’s University College at Western University is an intimate community of 3,500 students that offers small classes, personal interactions with professors and quality programs, combined with complete access to the best student experience at Western University.
-Founded in 1954, King’s affiliation with Western provides students with access to all university services, classes and programs, and, most importantly, King’s graduates receive a Western degree.
+We are an intimate community of 3,500 students that offers small classes, personal interactions with professors and quality programs, combined with complete access to the best student experience at Western University.
+Founded in 1954, King’s affiliation with Western provides students with access to all university services, classes and programs and, most importantly, our graduates receive a Western degree.

-King’s is located in the city of London, Ontario, and the campus is one block from Western University.
-Students can take courses at both campuses and can easily move between the 2 on a free shuttle bus or enjoy the short walk.
+We are located in the city of London, Ontario, and our campus is one block from Western University.
+Students can take courses at both campuses and easily move between the two on a free shuttle bus or enjoy the short walk.
 King’s backs on to the beautiful Thames River, is adjacent to green space and is a short distance from the vibrant clubs, restaurants, arts and sports scene of downtown London.

 Cultural diversity thrives at King’s with students from every religious tradition, ethnicity and point of view.
-Approximately 20% of students are international and come from more than 30 different nations.
+Approximately 22% of students are international and come from more than 30 different countries.
 Being part of a community with cultures from all around the world allows students to connect globally right on campus.
-King’s is also home of the Catholic chaplaincy team for Western, offering Catholic mass on campus and an active Campus Ministry team.
+We are also home of the Catholic chaplaincy team for Western, offering Catholic mass on campus and an active Campus Ministry team.

-The quality of education at King’s stands second to none.
-Degree programs are available in areas such as Global Commerce, Management, Finance, Accounting, Social Sciences, Arts, Catholic Studies for Teachers, Disability Studies, Thanatology, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
-Renowned as a centre of teaching excellence, King’s has received top grades from national student surveys on the quality of teaching and student/faculty interactions.
-With a student-to-faculty ratio of 19 to 1, students are able to request more one-on-one time with professors.
+Renowned as a centre of teaching excellence, we have received top grades from national student surveys on the quality of teaching and student/faculty interactions.
+With a student-to-faculty ratio of 19:1, students can request more one-on-one time with professors.

-As a community that values personal connections while maintaining a high standard of academic excellence, King’s absolutely offers “the best of both worlds”.
+As a community that values personal connections while maintaining a high standard of academic excellence, we absolutely offer “the best of both worlds”.